 Class Assistants are an important and integral part of the school and work closely with the class teachers daily.
 They have been given support, CPD and information on different needs, how they present and effective strategies to support.
-In primary they have also been given CPD on the Catch Up Literacy programme to support the reading progress through each year group.
+Mamy Classroom assistants have also been trained to support with in-class interventions such as Nessy and sensory breaks.